|Nutritional Guidelines (per serving)|

 - Optional: White pepper to taste

 Cut the beef into paper thin rectangular slices.
-(Freeze the beef for 1 -2 hours to make cutting easier, or ask the butcher to cut it for you).
+(Freeze the beef for 1 to 2 hours to make cutting easier, or ask the butcher to cut it for you).

 Prepare the side dishes (see suggested list below), washing and draining the vegetables.
 If using in the fondue, cut the mushrooms into bite-sized pieces.
 Shred the lettuce or chop as desired.